glasser/vote.davidglasser.net/content/post/202411-candidates.md

 I still think they'd both be pretty good.
 From a self-centered perspective, Bauters is one of the most pro-bike/walking/transit elected officials in the Bay Area, and I'd love to see him in a bigger position.
 On the other hand, the supervisors have oversight over the county sheriffs and jails, and while Bauters has avoided actively taking endorsements or directed donations from police unions and the like, the Oakland police union has backed a pro-Bauters PAC.
 I'm also struggling to understand the accusations around Emeryville's minimum wage laws: it looks like in 2019 he was instrumental in rolling back a minimum wage hike, though since then hikes have happened and Emeryville in fact has a very high minimum wage (and I can't really tell to what degree he's supported it, but he does state Emeryville has a high minimum wage on [his campaign site](https://www.bautersforsupervisor.com/facts)... though he also doesn't take credit for it!).

 At the moment I'm very slightly leaning towards Bas.
+(I may also be trying to do a bit of a "split ballot" where I vote for some candidates that are a bit more on the YIMBY/bikey side and some that are a bit more on the social-justice/anti-displacement side... if I'm voting for Bartlett for council, maybe I vote for Bas here.)

 ## District Attorney Recall: **NO**